Ravencentric/stringenum/README.md

     >>> Status["denied"]
     <Status.REJECTED: 'denied'>
     ```
+    Note that `DoubleSidedStrEnum` also does not allow duplicate values.
+    ```
+    >>> class Fruits(DoubleSidedStrEnum):
+    ...
+APPLE = "apple"
+    ...
+BANANA = "banana"
+    ...
+ORANGE = "apple"
+    ...
+    Traceback (most recent call last):
+      ...
+    ValueError: Duplicate values are not allowed in Fruits: <Fruits.ORANGE: 'apple'>
+    ```

 - `stringenum.DoubleSidedCaseInsensitiveStrEnum` - A subclass of `StrEnum` that supports case-insenitive double-sided lookup, allowing both member values and member names to be used for lookups.
-It also ensures that each member has a unique value.

     ```py
     >>> class Status(DoubleSidedCaseInsensitiveStrEnum):